-- Sync Topology - Edit (after selecting the row of the Peer Connection to edit) - Delete (after selecting the row of the Peer Connection to delete) - Lock/Unlock (after selecting the row of the Peer Connection to lock/unlock)
+- Sync Topology - Edit after selecting the row of the Peer Connection to edit.
+For more information, see under Peer Connection Information and Actions on page 36. - Delete after selecting the row of the Peer Connection to delete.
+Note that the Delete option is displayed only for Peer Connections in locked and pre-deleted state, unassociated with routing rules or with a Policy Studio rule. for related information, see under Peer Connection Information and Actions on page 36. - Lock/Unlock after selecting the row of the Peer Connection to lock/unlock.
+For more information, see under Peer Connection Information and Actions on page 36.